 Laura Brown is a freelance writer and editor, noted Jeff Goldblum enthusiast, and scotch egg superfan.
 She worked in the magazine industry for 11 years, most recently as Editor-in-Chief of the Beano and, before that, Editor of Shout.
 She wrote Sluttery Sales Spy and masterminded incredible gingerbread creations for the original Domestic Sluttery blog.

 We’re looking for resident food writers to join the team!
 Food and drink is such a huge part of the DS editorial and we want to share exciting new voices and food inspiration in our daily newsletters.
-Starting from January 2017 we’ll be hiring new writers in residence (paid, of course).
-Each month we’ll work with a different UK-based writer (or writers, if you’re a pair) to create exciting original recipes and food editorial.
-We don’t have a central office – we’re on opposite ends of the country so you get to work from your own kitchen at times that suit you.
+We hire a new writer in residence (paid, of course) every month or so to create exciting, original recipes and food editorial.
+We don’t have a central office – we’re on opposite ends of the country – so you get to work from your own kitchen at times that suit you.

 You don’t need to be a professional writer – it’s more important to us that you get our audience and style – but you’ll need to be nifty with a camera and have a food blog to show us what you can do.
 We definitely want to hear from you if you cover a food niche that you think our readers will be interested in.